Etiology and PathogenesisTop

 1. Etiologic agent: Human papillomavirus (HPV) is a nonenveloped, double-stranded DNA virus.
 More than 200 types of HPV exist.

 2. Pathogenesis: HPV infects basal epidermal and squamous epithelial cells.
 As the infected cells mature and differentiate, replication increases and the cells undergo a transformation leading to the development of exophytic lesions, which are the clinical manifestations of HPV infection.
-Most HPV infections resolve spontaneously within 1 to 2 years, either representing true “viral clearance” or immune control to below detectable levels, known as viral latency.
+Most HPV infections resolve spontaneously within 1 to 2 years, either representing true “viral clearance” or immune control to below-detectable levels, known as viral latency.
 Cellular immunodeficiency disorders (eg, HIV, treatment with immunosuppressive agents) are associated with increased HPV replication, persistent HPV infection, as well as poor response to treatment and possibly increased risk of malignancy with high-risk HPV types.

 As individual subtypes of HPV show predilection for certain locations, the lesions are categorized into cutaneous HPV infections (most of them known as cutaneous warts) and mucosal HPV infections, including anogenital, oral, and oropharyngeal HPV infection.

 Certain types of HPV are designated low-risk types and are responsible for common cutaneous and genital warts.
 Other, known as high-risk types, integrate into the human DNA and result in neoplastic transformation of the affected cells.
-These high-risk types, predominantly type 16 (50% of patients) and type 18 (20%), are recognized as the underlying etiologic agent for many cancers, including cervical cancer.
+These high-risk types, predominantly type 16 (50% of patients) and type 18 (20%), are recognized as the underlying etiologic agents for many cancers, including cervical cancer.
 Other cancers associated with high-risk type HPV infection include penile, vulvar, vaginal, anal, and head and neck cancers (squamous cell carcinomas of the oral cavity, pharynx, larynx, and paranasal sinuses).

 3. Reservoir and transmission: The reservoir of HPV is the infected individual.
 Viral transmission occurs by sexual contact (in genital HPV infection), by direct contact with cutaneous or mucosal lesions, or rarely vertically, during delivery (low risk of infection).